fleray/esri_web_playground/BasicSampleTypeScript/BasicSampleTypeScript/README.md

 You are highly encouraged to report bugs and feedback on this demo.

-Maybe you would have done it differenlty, no ?
-Explaining us why and how : we think it is the best way for everyone to improve on TypeScript, this not-so-old language :)
+Maybe would you have done it differently ?
+If so, explaining us why and how is, for us, the best way for everyone to improve on TypeScript, this not-so-old language :)

 **Thank's :**
 -------------